Does Aluminum Window Capping Affect Your Siding?

 When aluminum capping is installed at your home, the goal is to create a weather-tight seal that is a layer of protection against water leaks.
 An added benefit of capping is that your wooden frames and outdoor trim don’t need complete removal or replacement.
 Aluminum can be molded to fit any window size and offer protection in many areas that you weren’t conscious of, like insects.
 Paint no more when you install aluminum widows capping.

 When you engage our company, Integrity Roofers, for your entire window capping needs, know we carry an excellent reputation developed over 20 years in the roof replacement and repair business.
 Serving the Greater Toronto Area has been our pleasure.
 When you purchase materials and services from us, we offer an excellent warranty to cover any problems after the work is complete.

 We don’t just cap windows.
 We offer capping for the garage, roof, doors, posts, fascia, and soffit.
 We can customize capping for your every need.
-For a complete breakdown of your capping work that comes with a free estimate, call our office today at Integrity Roofers at 647-953-9365.
+For a complete breakdown of your capping work that comes with a professional estimate, call our office today at Integrity Roofers at 647-953-9365.